top of page

 I always get a feel of the energy when I enter a church or cathedral and it stays with me while I’m wandering around, slowly dissipating once I’ve left.
 I’m not religious and don’t believe I’d therefore feel the same influences a religious person might feel.
 The buildings themselves are impressive, as is the history and age, not to mention the care and attention in the details.
 Are these physical factors alone enough to make me feel the way I do, or is more required?

 The church builders certainly knew about frequency and vibration if we consider the Cymatic patterns in their designs.
-The above photo shows church windows and the patterns different frequencies make when passing through water.
+The above photo shows church windows and the patterns created by different frequencies when passing through water.

 Stonehenge